tmspnn/ezt/README.md

 ezt is a component factory, the options are:

 - `template`: HTML template `string`, required.
+- `templateOptions`: lodash template options, see [here](https://lodash.com/docs/4.17.15#template).
 - `subcomponents`: a `function` that defines subcomponents as `{ data: { [k: string]: any }; fn: Component; }`, optional.
 It returns an `object` or an `array`, templates of subcomponents could be accessed with `data.$`.
-- `init`: a function that defines the behavior of the component, optional.
+- `init`: a `function` that defines the behavior of the component, optional.
 The first parameter is the data object that passed to the component, the second paramter is the DOM element of the component.

 ## UI state and business logic